 Prior to joining Harris Law Firm in 2005, I was employed by the Oregon Judicial Department as a judicial clerk to the Honorable Cynthia D. Carlson at the Lane County Circuit Court in Eugene.

-During my free time, I enjoy spending time with my husband and two daughters, cooking for others and entertaining, traveling and reading.
+During my free time, I enjoy spending time with my husband and two daughters, cooking for others and entertaining/event planning, traveling and reading.

 - Oregon Department of Justice - Family Law Section, Law Clerk (2002 - 2003);

 - U.S. Department of Justice - Portland Immigration Court, Judicial Intern (2003);